-Only "limited" disclosures are permitted - disclose only as much information as is necessary to carry out the purpose of the disclosure
+Only "limited" disclosures are permitted - disclose only as much information as is necessary to carry out the purpose of the disclosure.
+This provides more restrictions on sharing than HIPAA.

 42 CFR Part 2 Behavioral Health Records Substance Use Disorder (SUD) Records